smrgeoinfo/vocabulary/geochemistry/discoverability.md

 ## Scope

 These recommendations are intended to be applicable for publication of metadata on the web to support a basic level of discovery interoperability for static resources with or without associated landing pages.
 Resources accessible via APIs that support functionality beyond simple static resource retrieval, e.g. subsetting, filtering, data transformations, or negotiation transactions related to security or confidentiality, are out of scope.
 Future work will define levels of conformance for more sophisticated functionality.
 For the CDIF, we recommend conventions for 1) what conventions ('standards') should be used so that the metadata is machine actionable; 2) how search engines find documents to index; 3) how metadata is incorporated in or accessed from those documents.
-The content recommendations and implementation outlined in Appendix 1 cover the first of these topics.
+The content recommendations and implementation outlined in [Appendix 1](#app1) cover the first of these topics.
 The second and third topics are discussed here.

-Figure D1 (below) is a flow chart showing the recommended decision tree for metadata publishers to determine[If how to expose their metadata.
-Numbers in the following discussion refer to numbered boxes in the diagram.]{.mark}
+Figure D1 (below) is a flow chart showing the recommended decision tree for metadata publishers to determine how to expose their metadata.
+Numbers in the following discussion refer to numbered boxes in the diagram.

-### ![][7]Embedded in HTML
+### Embedded in HTML

-[Starting at the top (1), if there are HTML landing pages that describe the resources of interest, and the metadata publisher has the necessary authorit]{.mark}y to update the content of these pages, then CDIF metadata should be embedded in an HTML \<script\> element in the \<head\> section of each landing page (3).
+Starting at the top (1), if there are HTML landing pages that describe the resources of interest, and the metadata publisher has the necessary authority to update the content of these pages, then CDIF metadata should be embedded in an HTML \<script\> element in the \<head\> section of each landing page (3).
 The type attribute of the script is:

 *type=\"application/ld+json;type=CDIF1.0\"*

-### [If the resources of interest do not have individual landing pages, or the metadata publisher does not have authority to update the content of landing pages, the metadata should be placed in a web-accessible location (4 in Figure D1 ).]{.mark}

 ### Individual metadata file URLs

-[There are two common approaches:]{.mark}
+If the resources of interest do not have individual landing pages, or the metadata publisher does not have authority to update the content of landing pages, the metadata should be placed in a web-accessible location (4 in Figure D1 ).
+There are two common approaches:

--   [Each metadata record is accessed in a separate, static file with its own URL.
-The CDIF metadata is serialized as JSON-LD (see Appendix 1).
-MIME type for the metadata file is]{.mark}
+-   Each metadata record is accessed in a separate, static file with its own URL.
+The CDIF metadata is serialized as JSON-LD (see [Appendix 1](#app1)).
+MIME type for the metadata file is

 *type=\"application/ld+json;type=CDIF1.0"*

--   [Each metadata record is accessed dynamically from the server using a URL.There are various open-source metadata server systems that can be configured to deliver CDIF metadata from the server's metadata database, e.g. GeoNetwork OpenSource]{.mark}[^19][, GeoPortal]{.mark}[^20][, CKAN]{.mark}[^21][.
+-   Each metadata record is accessed dynamically from the server using a URL.There are various open-source metadata server systems that can be configured to deliver CDIF metadata from the server's metadata database, e.g. GeoNetwork OpenSource[^19], GeoPortal[^20], CKAN[^21].
 The metadata retrieval URLs have different syntax depending on the software used, but typically include a metadata record identifier and a format parameter that would be used to indicate that CDIF metadata should be returned.
-If there is a format parameter in URL requests, its value should be '**CDIF1.0**'.]{.mark}
+If there is a format parameter in URL requests, its value should be '**CDIF1.0**'.

 ### Metadata list file

--   [A collection of metadata records are gathered in one file accessed using a single URL.
+-   A collection of metadata records are gathered in one file accessed using a single URL.
 For CDIF, this file should contain a set of CDIF JSON-LD metadata objects, implemented as a schema.org ItemList]{.mark}[^22][.
-See example in Appendix 1.
-The MIME type for the collection is:]{.mark}
+See example in [Appendix 1](#app1).
+The MIME type for the collection is:

 *type=\"application/ld+json;type=CDIF-list-1.0"*